By Jim Ferri

 Take a Ride on the London Eye

 From the moment it opened in 2000 to help celebrate London’s millennium celebrations, the London Eye has become a predominant feature of the city’s skyline.
 The Ferris-wheel like structure is more than 400 feet tall and holds 32 10-ton glass cabins, each capable of holding 25 people.
-As it turns ever so slowly (it takes 30 minutes to make a complete revolution) it provides an incredible 25-mile view across London.
+As it turns ever so slowly (it takes 30 minutes to make a complete revolution) it provides an incredible 25-mile view across London in every season.
 There’s no other place where you’ll get such a unique perspective of the city’s most famous landmarks.

 Riverside Building, County Hall